gvikei/gvikei.github.io/_posts/2017-09-17-Third-Week.md

 My experience of the class has been much better recently.
 Part of the reason is that I've gone through the first project, and now the [40-something-bullet-point workflow](http://www.cs.utexas.edu/users/downing/cs373/Workflow.html) has started to make more sense.
 I also greatly enjoy professor Downing's lectures thanks to the novel pieces of knowledge and especially his excellent verbal skills.

 In terms of programming assignments, I wish the requirements were less tedious and confusing.
 For example, I just don't get why students have to open exactly 15 issues on Github *before* touching any code.
-Not only this is unnatural but it also creates a bad habit of making things up just to fulfill the requirements, rather than actually seeing the need to keep track of tasks/bugs or learning how *collaboratively* resolving issues using VCS.
+This not only is unnatural but also creates a bad habit of making things up just to fulfill the requirements rather than actually seeing the need to keep track of tasks/bugs or learning how to *collaboratively* resolving issues.

 Tips of the week
 ---